cnicolaou/cnikolaou.github.io/index.md

 My technical skills are mainly focused around Ruby, Rails and Python ecosystems.

 Back in January 2015, with the help of dedicated community members, I started [MENA Devs](http://menadevs.com), a community initiative for developers in the MENA region.

-I am a Greek national and currently residing in Beirut, Lebanon.

 Contact me on: email AT cnicolaou DOT com